Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-Our work is related to a stream of recent literature that has examined methods for cluster-robust inference with a small number of clusters. \citet{Conley2011inference} proposed methods for hypothesis testing in a difference-in-differences setting where the number of treated units is small and fixed, while the number of untreated units increases asymptotically. \citet{Ibragimov2010tstatistic} proposed a method for constructing robust tests of scalar parameters that maintains the nominal Type-I error rate; however, their method requires that the target parameter be identified within each independent cluster and so it is not always applicable. \citet{Cameron2008bootstrap} investigated a range of bootstrapping procedures that provide improved Type-I error control in small samples, finding that a cluster wild-bootstrap technique was particularly accurate in small samples.
+Our work is related to a stream of recent literature that has examined methods for cluster-robust inference with a small number of clusters.
+Conley and Taber (2011) proposed methods for hypothesis testing in a difference-in-differences setting where the number of treated units is small and fixed, while the number of untreated units increases asymptotically.
+Ibragimov and Müller (2010, 2016) proposed cluster-robust t-tests that maintain the nominal Type-I error rate by re-weighting within-cluster estimators of the target parameter.
+Young (2016) proposed a Satterthwaite correction for t-tests based on a different type of bias correction to the CRVE, where the bias correction term is derived under a working model.
+Cameron, Gelbach, and Miller (2008) investigated a range of bootstrapping procedures that provide improved Type-I error control in small samples, finding that a cluster wild-bootstrap technique was particularly accurate in small samples.
 Nearly all of this work has focused on single-parameter hypothesis tests only.
-For multiple-parameter constraints, \citet{Cameron2015practitioners} suggest an ad-hoc degrees of freedom adjustment and note, as an alternative, that bootstrapping techniques can in principle be applied to multiple-parameter tests.
+For multiple-parameter constraints, Cameron and Miller (2015) suggested an ad hoc degrees of freedom adjustment and noted, as an alternative, that bootstrapping techniques can in principle be applied to multiple-parameter tests.
 However, little methodological work has examined the accuracy of multiple-parameter tests.

 The paper is organized as follows.
-The remainder of this section introduces our econometric framework and reviews the standard CRVE methods, as implemented in most software applications.
+The remainder of this section introduces our econometric framework and reviews standard CRVE methods, as implemented in most software applications.
 Section \ref{sec:BRL} reviews the original BRL correction and describes modifications that make it possible to implement BRL in a broad class of models with fixed effects.
-Section \ref{sec:testing} discusses methods for hypothesis testing based on the BRL-adjusted CRVE.
-Section \ref{sec:simulation} reports a simulation study examining the null rejection rates of our proposed test for multiple-parameter constraints, where we find that the small-sample test offers drastic improvements over commonly implemented alternatives.
-Section \ref{sec:examples} illustrates the use of the proposed hypothesis tests in three examples that cover a variety of contexts in which CRVE is commonly used.
+Section \ref{sec:testing} discusses hypothesis tests based on the BRL-adjusted CRVE.
+Section \ref{sec:simulation} reports a simulation study examining the null rejection rates of multiple-parameter hypothesis tests, where we find that the small-sample test offers drastic improvements over commonly implemented alternatives.
+Section \ref{sec:examples} illustrates the use of the proposed hypothesis tests in two applications.
 Section \ref{sec:conclusion} concludes and discusses avenues for future work.